 Yes, with Constant Contact you’ll be eligible for up to a 30% discount if you get a Constant Contact plan.

 They distinguish between active contacts and inactive contacts (e.g. unsubscribed).
-Your subscribers account limit will take into account only the active contacts.
+Your subscriber account limit will take into account only the active contacts.
 In other words, inactive contacts, like those who have unsubscribed, won’t increase the price of your plan.